CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/segmentation.rst

 Semantic Segmentation
 ====================

 In this example, we use CVCUDA to accelerate the pre and post processing pipelines in the deep learning inference use case involving a semantic segmentation model.
 The deep learning model can utilize either PyTorch or TensorRT as a backend.
-The pre-processing pipeline converts the input image into the format required by the input layer of the model whereas the post processing pipeline converts the output produced by the model into a visualization-friendly image.
+The pre-processing pipeline converts the input into the format required by the input layer of the model whereas the post processing pipeline converts the output produced by the model into a visualization-friendly frame.
 We use the DeepLabV3 model (from torchvision) pre-trained on ImageNet and PASCAL VOC 2012 datasets to generate the predictions in the case of PyTorch and use the FCN_ResNet101 model in the case of TensorRT.
 Both of these models are available as segmentation models in the torchvision package.
+This sample can work on a single image or a folder full of images or on a single video.
+All images have to be in the JPEG format and with the same dimensions unless run under the batch size of one.
+Video has to be in mp4 format with a fixed frame rate.
+We use the torchnvjpeg library to read the images and NVIDIA's Video Processing Framework (VPF) to read/write videos.

 **The exact pre-processing operations are:**

-Read Image File -> Decode -> Resize -> Convert Datatype(Float) -> Normalize (to 0-1 range, mean and stddev) -> convert to NCHW
+Read Image or Video File -> Decode -> Resize -> Convert Datatype(Float) -> Normalize (to 0-1 range, mean and stddev) -> convert to NCHW

 **The exact post-processing operations are:**

-Normalize the output using softmax -> Create Binary mask -> Upscale the mask -> Blur the input images -> Overlay the masks onto the input image
+Normalize the output using softmax -> Create Binary mask -> Upscale the mask -> Blur the input frames -> Overlay the masks onto the original frame

-This sample can work on a single image or a folder full of images.
-Images have to be in the JPEG format and preferably all having roughly the same dimensions.

 Writing the Sample App
 ----------------------

-The first stage in our pipeline is importing necessary python modules.
-This includes the modules such as torch and torchvision, torchnvjpeg and the main package of CVCUDA (i.e. nvcv) among others. torchnvjpeg is used to batch decode JPEG images on the GPU.
+The first stage in our pipeline is importing all necessary python modules.
+This includes the modules such as torch and torchvision, torchnvjpeg, vpf and the main package of CVCUDA (i.e. nvcv) among others. torchnvjpeg is used to batch decode JPEG images on the GPU.
+NVIDIA's Video Processing Framework (VPF) is used to decode videos.

 .. literalinclude:: ../../../../samples/segmentation/python/inference.py
    :language: python